MemoryBench: A Benchmark for Memory and Continual Learning in LLM Systems: Appendix

 \subsubsection{Off-Policy Experiments}

 We constructed multiple LLMsys using Qwen3-8B as the backbone model and evaluated their performance on MemoryBench.
+To generate the training dialogues used in the off-policy setting, we employed Qwen3-32B as the feedback simulator model and Qwen3-8B as the assistant model.
 In the off-policy experiments, the LLMsys are required to leverage the dialogues generated on the training set in order to better solve problems in the test set.
 For each domain and task, we aggregate the results by reporting both the min-max normalization score and the Z-score.
 The results of min-max normalization scores and z-score scores are shown in Table~\ref{tab:off_policy_8b_weighted_average} and Table~\ref{tab:off_policy_8b_zscore} respectively.
 To enable a cross-experimental comparison, the min and max values used for min-max normalization in all other experiments are aligned with those obtained from the Qwen3-8B off-policy experiments on each dataset.

-To provide a complete view, we also present the detailed evaluation results before aggregation in Table~\ref{tab:full_off_policy}.
+To provide a complete view, we also present the detailed evaluation results before aggregation in Table~\ref{tab:full_off_policy} and the variance in Table~\ref{tab:full_off_policy_CI_1}\&\ref{tab:full_off_policy_CI_2}.
 In addition to Qwen3-8B, we also explored building LLMsys using a larger backbone model, Qwen3-32B.
 To ensure consistency, we used the same training dialogues as procedural memory that were generated with Qwen3-8B, which are also released as part of our public dataset.
 The experimental results with Qwen3-32B are reported in Table~\ref{tab:merged_32b_off_policy}.